goramartin/master-thesis/docs/solutions/02-candidate-selection/candidate-selection.md

   - exact nn
   - hdsn and other methods to index the data
   - picking the embeddings based on our previous research
+  - hybrid search
+  - benchmarks
+    - mteb, beir - they have public results

 ### What dense embeddings